yarocruz/yarocruz.github.io/about.md

----
-layout: page
-title: About
-permalink: "/about/"
----

 Hi, I'm Jay Cruz and I'm a Web Developer based in Orlando, FL.
 I mostly dabble in client-side JavaScript to build websites and web apps.
 I like using [React](https://reactjs.org/) and sometimes [Vue](https://vuejs.org/) for building  Front-End apps.

 I started tinkering with HTML and CSS back when I got my first PC in the early 2000s when I tried to make my own website.
 This got me interested in Web Design which eventually led me to getting a degree in Interactive Design in 2017.
 I took a stab at being a Web Designer for a bit, but I transitioned into  Development and in 2019-2020 I did a Coding Bootcamp.